jwodder/morecontext/README.rst

     itemset(d: MutableMapping[K,V], key: K, value: V) -> ContextManager[None]

+Temporarily change the value of a mapping's entry.

 ``itemset(d, key, value)`` returns a context manager.
 On entry, it stores the current value of ``d[key]``, and then it sets that field to ``value``.
 On exit, it sets the field back to the stored value.